szilvia-csernus/community-transport/README.md

 ![Approval Page](readme-images/approval-one.jpeg)

 Superuser is the first admin to the site.
-It can give admin privilages to others that have all the same rights as the Superuser except that Superuser can't be deleted or its admin status taken away.
+It can give admin privileges to others that have all the same rights as the Superuser except that Superuser can't be deleted or its admin status taken away.
 This is to ensure that one cannot accidentally delete all admins from the site.

 <br>
 <hr>